cuba-platform/ldap-addon/.github/issue_template.md

 <!--
-Please use https://www.cuba-platform.com/discuss for discussion, support, and reporting problems about Ldap-addon.
+Please use https://www.cuba-platform.com/discuss for discussion, support, and reporting problems about LDAP-addon.
-This repository is only for issues of the Ldap-addon.
+This repository is only for issues of the LDAP-addon.

 When creating an issue, provide as much as possible of the following information:
 -->